 For this reason, the commander framed him for disobeying an order and he faced the military tribunal at the risk of really being sent to prison if found guilty.

 His courage to serve and not give up was inspiring.
 He knew what he was there for and he didn’t mind missing his wedding just for that!
-(Emphasis is mine because it must be emphasized.)
+(Wedding).

 He believed the war was justified but that killing wrong.